 Survival Skills for Non-Foodies

-Although I am pretty new at this dehydration thing, here are some tips that I can pass along from recent experience:
+Here are some dehydration tips that I can pass along from experience:

 - Clean every kitchen gadget, utensil, and bowl immediately after using it.
 Otherwise they pile up and can become a real source of tension between you and a partner.